Why does inflight Wi-Fi cut out or slow down?

 Internet service in the air can be frustratingly spotty and there’s a good reason: It’s not easy to provide.

-“Wi-Fi in flight is super-complicated,” said Ekrem Dimbiloglu, Delta Air Lines’ director of onboard brand experience, in an interview.
+“Wi-Fi in flight is super-complicated,” said Ekrem Dimbiloglu, Delta Air Lines’ director of onboard brand experience, in an interview last year with.
+TPG.
 “You’re going 500 miles per hour at 40,000 feet.
 And in the case of Delta, we’re operating in 50 countries, a mixed fleet, and often offering gate-to-gate internet.”

 “At my home, there’s no slowdowns generally, because we’re not moving at 500 miles per hour,” he laughed.